ArystoCrypto/CurrencyExchange/README.md

 ---------------
 - **PHP/MySQL/Apache** (see section called *PHP Configuration* below).
 - **bitcoind** server, running as daemon (see section called *bitcoind configuration* below).
-- **Warm Wallet**: A secure Bitcoin wallet that is not connected to WLOX.
-WLOX will send a percentage of Bitcoin deposits to this address automatically.
+- **Warm Wallet**: A secure Bitcoin wallet that is not connected to CurrencyExchange.
+CurrencyExchange will send a percentage of Bitcoin deposits to this address automatically.
 This is normally a half-way point between the Hot Wallet (bitcoind) and *cold storage*.
 See the **Warm Wallet** section below.
 - **Cold Storage**: We recommend using some kind of *cold storage* for your Bitcoin reserves, such as a *hardware wallet* and an actual safe deposit box in a bank or other safe place.

 Initializing the Database